 A parade of leafcutter ants resembles a ritualistic procession.
 The video follows this colorful parade as the ants traverse the forest and enter their underground colony.
 They descend through a labyrinth of tunnels where they lay their offerings at the feet of their idol - a golden ant.

 Official selection of The Imagine Science Film Festival 2011 in New York.
 Details.

 Shared Memory is the first in a series of six 20minute episodes examining the multigenerational effects of the Shoah, the inheritance of creativity and the responsibility of survivors and younger generations to impart the lessons of the past.
 The series will offer an inspirational message that reaches across time to engage a diverse audience and to ensure the memory of those who came before us will not fade away.

 Harmonium Mountain is a new video work by Clifford Ross with an original score by Philip Glass.
 It presents an imaginary landscape of colorful, animated elements derived entirely from one high-resolution photographic image of Colorado's Mount Sopris, the latest step in Ross' exploration of objective reality and subjective experience.

 Harmonium Mountain will had its NY public premier at The Tribeca Film Festival 2011.

-The film is also an official selection of The Hamptons International Film Festival.
+The film was an official selection of The Hamptons International Film Festival.

 Directed by Clifford Ross, Head Animator: Liron Unreich /Flike